 "Outdoor cultivation is conducted without the use of artificial lighting for plant growth, with the exception that artificial lighting is permissible to maintain immature plants as a source or plant propagation (CDFA 2017)."

-The proposed cultivation operation has service hookups to PG&E which will power security cameras and well water pumps.
-The proposed project will be full sun/outdoor cultivation operations.
+The proposed cultivation operation has a current service hookup to PG&E. The electric will power the security cameras and well water pumps for the cannabis operations.
+The proposed project will be mixed light (greenhouse) cultivation operations.
+Additional electrical upgrade may be necessary for the site operations.